 Lunch in San Clemente.
 Last time I was in San Clemente was for a friend's wedding almost 15 years ago.
 Katy Spicer and I drove down the entire length of HWY 1in her red 80’s Benz for Bethanne and John’s wedding and then jammed back on faster freeways.
 L and I chatted at the surf shop with the super friendly kids who were stoked to hear about our ongoing surf trip.
 They suggested we check out Blackie's at Newport Beach (our next destination).

 Another night in a hotel.
 Didn't eat dinner because I was asleep by 6pm.
-Even though it was partly cloudy for most of the trip so far, I was feeling burnt from 4 days straight surfing and my moon cycle starting.
+Even though it was partly cloudy for most of the trip so far, I was feeling burnt from 4 days straight surfing and mynstrating.

 Early out to scope Blackie's but it was meh so we grabbed a couple donuts from the shop by the pier and hauled ass to Malibu.
 Malibu Lagoon State Beach was def the highlight of the trip.
 Dolphins.
 Faster peeling rights.
 Plenty of point break for everyone.
 Lots of locals, old guys, and a few ladies.
 Surf schools going for it on the inside.
 I paddled out with L and paddled over to the where it seemed to be more mellow.
-But I was still intimidated.
-I watched a lot of waves pass me.
+But I was intimidated.
+I watched a lot of amazing waves pass me.
 I felt frustrated and irritated.
 I felt disappointed that apparently, I'd rather just sit on my board than try and catch a wave and possibly bail.
 I was choked, spiraling and not my usual bold hilarious self.
-It seemed like all the surfers around me were decent, but I also couldn't figure out why so they were leaving so many waves unridden.
-L paddled nearby and started charging a nearby break.
+It seemed like all the surfers around me were decent, but I also couldn't figure out why so they were leaving so many sick waves unridden.
+L paddled closer and started charging part of the peak that was reforming and breaking nearby.
 The little crew I was chilling with scooted over to his spot, and it was a feeding frenzy.
 Lesson on the escalating competitive nature of surfers.
 Personal lesson to go for the waves that I want.
 Cuz if I don't, I end up feeling crappy with waaaay more emotional work to do than necessary.

 Peeped Emma Wood, Faria, and Refugio on the back up to Pismo Beach.
-We will def be back.
+We will be back 4 sure.

 Hot dogs and s’mores for dinner.
 Wet wood made for a slow starting fire.
 Late night with full moon gazing.